mozilla-releng/relengdocs/signing/notarization.rst

 The machine list is
 `here <https://github.com/escapewindow/scriptworker-scripts/wiki/machines>`__.

-We’re working on adding deployment support to `ronin-puppet <https://github.com/mozilla-platform-ops/ronin_puppet/>`__.
+We're working on adding deployment support to `ronin-puppet <https://github.com/mozilla-platform-ops/ronin_puppet/>`__.
 We want to be able to fully automate rollout, from imaging to rollout.
 We also want to be able to bump dependency versions in ronin-puppet and have it Just Work.
 The todo list for those is `here <https://github.com/mozilla-releng/scriptworker-scripts/wiki/mac-todo>`__.